 Lawn bowling provides gentle, healthy exercise and competition in a relaxed social atmosphere for all ages.
 It is easy to learn but difficult to master.
 Many people are naturally good right away and can be more competitive than beginners in most other sports.

 Unlike the sports of alley bowling and bocce ball, to which lawn bowling is sometimes compared, lawn bowling does not use a ball.
 It uses a bowl.
 If one can imagine a ball with the sides slightly flattened, this somewhat describes the shape of the bowl used in lawn bowling.
 The bowl is delivered so that it ‘rolls’ on the curved surface between the flattened sides.
 The way in which the lawn bowl is made – one flattened side slightly heavier than the other forces the delivered bowl to follow a curved path; in fact –

 unless thrown at a very high speed – it is

-From the latter part of May to mid-Sept., jitneys – the social, mainly-for-fun version of lawn bowls – are organized on Mondays, Wednesdays and Fridays: at 7:00 pm.
-Competitive tournaments are organized at various irregular times and days, usually on long weekends.
-We are also now participating in 4 tournaments a year with the other 3 lawn bowling clubs in London.
+From the latter part of May to mid-Sept., jitneys – the social, mainly-for-fun version of lawn bowls – are organized on Mondays, Wednesdays at 7:00 pm and Fridays at 10:00 am.
+Competitive tournaments are organized at various irregular times and days, usually on long weekends. .

-Thistle LBC is again offering lessons on how to lawn bowl.
-Join us on May 15 or May 17 at 7:00 p.m., or on Saturday, May 20 at 1:00 p.m.
+Thistle LBC is again offering free lessons on how to lawn bowl.
+Please contact us, , for information on lessons.
 Wear flat soled shoes.
 We will provide the bowls.
-A game will follow your lesson.
 To participate please register on the form below, or leave us an email message at